-Dr Gan Huang is a Postdoctoral Research Associate in the Clean Energy Processes (CEP) Laboratory at Imperial College London.
-He received his B.Eng. degree from Huazhong University of Science and Technology in 2013 and received his Ph.D. degree from Tsinghua University in 2018.
-He received the Outstanding PhD thesis award in Tsinghua University in 2018.
-Prior to joining Imperial College London, he worked as a Postdoctoral researcher in the Department of Engineering Science at the University of Oxford.
-He spent time and gained research experience at the University of Pittsburgh in the USA, and also has engineering experience that he gained while working for Mitsubishi Heavy Industries in Japan.
+Dr. Gan Huang is a Postdoctoral Research Associate in the Clean Energy Processes (CEP) Laboratory, led by Professor Christos Markides.
+He received his Ph.D. degree from Tsinghua University in 2018 (Outstanding Graduate Award; Outstanding PhD Thesis Award).
+Prior to joining Imperial College London, he worked as a Postdoctoral Fellow in the Department of Engineering Science at University of Oxford from 2018.
+He spent time and gained research experience at the University of Pittsburgh in USA in 2017, and also has engineering experience that he gained while working for Mitsubishi Heavy Industries in Japan in 2015.

 et al., 2020, Self-pumping transpiration cooling with a protective porous armor, Applied Thermal Engineering, Vol:164, ISSN:1359-4311, Pages:1-10

 Huang G, He L, 2019, Influence of inhomogeneous porosity on effusion cooling, International Journal of Heat and Mass Transfer, Vol:144, ISSN:0017-9310, Pages:118675-118675

 et al., 2019, Self-pumping transpiration cooling with phase change for sintered porous plates, Applied Thermal Engineering, Vol:159, ISSN:1359-4311, Pages:113870-113870

 et al., 2019, Experimental Investigation on Additively Manufactured Transpiration and Film Cooling Structures, Journal of Turbomachinery, Vol:141, ISSN:0889-504X